7 HubPages Personalities You May Recognize

 I do come and go, and sometimes not always by choice.
 If I were retired, I would be writing in content heaven (ahem).
 However, this is not the case, and I do not have that luxury.
 I work full time, and every little break that I get, I'm right here on the hub.

-Which of the Hubpages personalities do I abhor the most?
+Which of the Hubpages personalities do I loathe the most?

 The Pariah, of course.